florimondmanca/limier/docs/concepts.rst

 ---------

 **Deduction** is the process of attaching converters to the parameters of a function.
-Deduce does this by processing the function's signature, looking for type annotations declared on its parameters.
+Limier does this by processing the function's signature, looking for type annotations declared on its parameters.

-When the deducted function is called, each argument is transformed using the registered converter.
+When the deduced function is called, each argument is transformed using the registered converter.
 If the corresponding parameter was not annotated, the value is passed unchanged (using the `Identity` converter).

 All conversion failures
-(caused by one or more converters raising a`ValueError`), if any, are collected and bundled in a `deduce.ConversionError` and accessible on its `.errors` attribute.
+(caused by one or more converters raising a`ValueError`), if any, are collected and bundled in a `limier.ConversionError` and accessible on its `.errors` attribute.

-In practice, you can deduct a function using `deduce.deduce`:
+In practice, you can deduce a function using `limier.deduce`:

 .. code-block:: python

-    from deduce import deduce
+    from limier import deduce

     @deduce
     def add(x: int, y: int):